Cluster Haptic Texture Dataset: Haptic Texture Dataset with Varied Velocity-Direction Sliding Contacts: Methods

-A 3D printer (Ender-3 S1, Creality) was used as the XYZ stage, and the filament ejection unit was removed to make room for the end-effector.
-The 3D printer's modeling bed sheet was removed to expose the metal.
+We used a modified 3D printer (Ender-3 S1, Creality) as the 3-axis machine, where the filament ejection unit was removed to accommodate the end-effector.
+The 3D printer's modeling bed sheet was removed to expose the metal surface.
 This is because we used a magnetic sheet to attach the textured material to this bed.
-In addition, we controlled the operation of the 3D printer by sending G-code from a PC connected to the 3D printer.
+We controlled the operation of the 3-axis machine by sending G-code commands from a PC connected to the 3-axis machine to specify movement positions and velocities.
+We also received position information from the 3-axis machine at 100 Hz and recorded it as part of the dataset.
+In terms of accuracy, the machine has a positional precision of ±0.05 mm and a velocity control accuracy of ±0.2 mm/s.
+In addition, when integrated with a load cell, it enables force control with an accuracy of approximately ±0.05 N.